-In some instances, the City allows the person to open utility accounts but then it adds the court debt to the individual’s monthly bill.
+In some instances, the City allows individuals who owe court debt to open utility accounts, but then adds the court debt to the individuals’ monthly utility bills.
 Failure to pay results in threats of utility termination.
-Court debt added to the account usually comes from convictions such as driving without a suspended license, failure to appear, loitering, playing the radio too loudly, and cursing in public.
-Several of the convictions were more than 10 years old when the City added the court fines and fees to customer’s utility accounts.
+Court debt added to the accounts usually come from convictions such as driving without a license or on a suspended license, failure to appear, loitering, playing a radio too loudly, and cursing in public.
+Several of the convictions were more than 10 years old when the City added the unpaid fines and fees arising from them to customers’ utility accounts.